Nishchal30/Data_Science_Material/Deep Learning/CNN/CNN_Architectures_LENET-5.md

 ## Lenet - 5

 It's a classifiaction architecture for recognizing the handwritten and machine-printed characters.
-There is input limit for this architecture
+There is input limit for this architecture.
+It can take input <= 32.

 input size = (32*32*1) only grayscale images
+**Also in the whole architecture they have used TanH activation function only.**

 - In first convolution layer they took 6 filters of size 5*5.